ZJLiu001/starter-hugo-academic/content/project/example/index.md

 ---
 title: Controller Design for Trans-medium Aircraft with Strongly Constrained Actuators
-summary:  Design a corrective attitude control system to satisfy the safety of the fuselage of a trans-medium aircraft
+summary:  Design a attitude control system to satisfy the safety of the fuselage of a trans-medium aircraft
 tags:
-  - Deep Learning
+  - Automatic Control
 date: '2016-04-27T00:00:00Z'

 # Optional external URL for project (replaces project detail page).